top of page

 “Then Jesus came to them and said, ‘All authority in heaven and on earth has been given to me.
 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age” (Matthew 28:18-20).

 My prayer is that your Discovery Bible Study group will result in much gospel sharing and will multiply into many groups for the praise of His glory!
-Some groups also identify as simple churches, which is a topic for another post.
-God bless you and lead you, friends!

 Comments